bartosz-antosik/vscode-spellright/README.md

 ### **Linux and Windows 7**

 On Linux and Windows 7 Spell Right uses built in *Hunspell* spell checker library.
-To use it a pair of Dictionary (\*.dic) and Affixes (\*.aff) files have to be downloaded from [here](https://github.com/titoBouzout/Dictionaries) (please remember to download RAW files) and placed in `Dictionaries` subfolder of VSCode's user global configuration directory, located at:
+To use it a pair of Dictionary (\*.dic) and Affixes (\*.aff) files with **UTF-8 encoding** have to be downloaded e.g. from [here](https://github.com/titoBouzout/Dictionaries) (please remember to download RAW files) and placed in `Dictionaries` subfolder of VSCode's user global configuration directory, located at:

 * **Windows:** `%APPDATA%\Code\Dictionaries\`
 * **Linux:** `$HOME/.config/Code/Dictionaries/`

 `Dictionaries` subfolder does not exists there by default and has to be created manually.

-On most Linux distributions **system-wide dictionaries can be reused** by soft linking the system folder e.g.:
+On most Linux distributions system-wide dictionaries can be reused (for now only UTF-8 encoded dictionaries are supported) by soft linking the system folder e.g.:

 ```bash
 ln -s /usr/share/hunspell ~/.config/Code/Dictionaries
 ```

 Dictionaries from the folder will be listed in the language selection list and used for spelling documents.
-Because *Hunspell* engine is slower in serving suggestions to misspelled words it may be useful to set `spellright.suggestionsInHints` to false.
-It will speed spelling up and suggestions will still be available in context menu called upon action for the suggestion.
+Because *Hunspell* engine is slower in serving suggestions to misspelled words it may be useful to set `spellright.suggestionsInHints` to `false` which will speed spelling up and suggestions will still be available in context menu called upon action for the suggestion.

 **NOTICE:** Support for Linux is considered **BETA**.
 Please report all issues on the [Issues](https://github.com/bartosz-antosik/vscode-spellright/issues) page.